RoWe98/Index-System/README.md

 # Index-System
-This is a index system in c and using linked list of data structure This code is basic on c language.
+This is an index system in c and using linked list of data structure This code is basic on c language.
 Using point and linked list.
 We have 6 functions of this program.